-G. Implementing good practices in transparency, reporting, and audit to deliver effective accountability
+G.Implementing good practices in transparency, reporting, and audit to deliver effective accountability

-The Shared Chief Internal Auditor of Midlothian Council is the MIJB's Chief Internal Auditor whose role is to provide an independent and objective annual opinion on the effectiveness of the MIJB's internal controls, risk management and governance.
+The Shared Chief Internal Auditor of Midlothian Council is the MIJB's Chief Internal Auditor to provide an independent and objective annual opinion on the effectiveness of internal control, risk management and governance.
 This is carried out in conformance with the Public Sector Internal Audit Standards.

 The MIJB responds to the findings and recommendations of Internal Audit, External Audit, Scrutiny and Inspection bodies.
-The MIJB Audit and Risk Committee is integral to overseeing assurance and monitoring improvements in internal controls, risk management and governance.
+The MIJB Audit Committee is integral to overseeing assurance and monitoring improvements in internal control and governance.

 Performance Reports were presented to the Board for monitoring and control of achievement of Local Improvement Goals.
-An Annual Performance Report for 2020/21 has been prepared to outline progress against strategic objectives over the year.
+An Annual Performance Report for 2020/21 is being prepared to outline progress against strategic objectives over the year.

-The Annual Accounts and Report for 2020/21 setting out the financial position in accordance with relevant accounting regulations has also been prepared.
+The Annual Accounts and Report for 2020/21 setting out the financial position in accordance with relevant accounting regulations is also being prepared.